-As at the date of this report, all directors had attended the mandatory training on sustainability matters prescribed under Rule 720(6) of the Catalist Rules.
+All directors had attended and completed the mandatory training on sustainability matters prescribed under Rule 720(6) of the Catalist Rules in order to meet the enhanced sustainability reporting rules.

-The directors are provided with updates from time to time by professional advisers, auditors, management and the Company Secretary in areas such as directors' duties and responsibilities, corporate governance practices, relevant legislations and regulations, risk management and financial reporting standards.
+The directors are provided with updates from time to time by professional advisers, auditors and the company secretary in areas such as directors' duties and responsibilities, corporate governance practices, relevant legislations and regulations, risk management and financial reporting standards.
 In addition, management regularly updates the directors on the business development of the Group during Board and Board Committee meetings.